ST10256074/BCA2-POE/README.md

 calories: The amount of calories in the ingredient
 foodGroup: The food group the ingredient belongs to
 unitOfMeasurement: The unit of measurement

+### RecipeCollection Class:

+Used to hold a custom observatble collection of the Recipe Class to be used by the list box.

+Methods:
+AddRecipe: Adds a recipe to collection
+Find: Finds a recipe by its name and returns it
+Find2: Finds recipes that follow the filtering options and returns them

 ### UnitTest1 Class: